Camel Pose -Ustrasana

 Step by step

-- If it's still difficult use blocks on the side of each foot or keep the hands on the backs of the hips.
+- If your hands don't comfortably reach your heels use blocks on the side of each foot or place your hands on your hips instead

-- Opens the belly, chest, heart, shoulders and upper back.
+- Helps with mobility in the shoulders and upper back

 - Strengthens the legs and back.